melmellow/LIGHT-UI/README.md

 # CREDITS
-* jonius7 for the compact sidebar code
+* jonius7 for the compact sidebar tweak
 * phantomgamers for making steamfriendspatcher

 Its not perfect yet but I will keep working on it